Business / Management / Team process

 Max Guernsey first explains why TDD offers so much potential to database practitioners, and how to overcome obstacles such as the lack of conventional “testable classes.”
 You’ll learn how to use “classes of databases” to manage change more effectively; how to define testable database behaviors; how to maximize long-term maintainability by limiting a database’s current scope; and how to use “emergent design” to simplify future expansion.

 Building on this foundation, he guides you through implementing modern TDD processes and database refactoring.
 He presents practical techniques for improving legacy databases; for deviating from strict TDD when necessary; and for adapting TDD to applications that persist data in file systems, XML, or serialized objects.

 Lean-Agile Development: From Team to Stream represents the next generation of Agile methods that started with Scrum and Kanban.
 Lean-Agile provides a complete roadmap for achieving Agility at either a team, group of teams, or a large organization.
 It drives from the principles of Lean (systems-thinking, just-in-time, optimize the whole, eliminate waste, …) while showing how teams apply Agile methods within that context.
-It is not an integration of Scrum and Kanban but rather a creation of a new approach based on the principles from which both Scrum and Kanban sprang.
+It is not an integration of Scrum and Kanban but rather a creation of a new approach based on the principles from which both Scrum and Kanban sprung.